Twenty-Nine Years of Conservation History

 Maggie’s Nature Park Easement

-Margaret Ring of Greenwood donates an 86 acre easement on her land near South Pond in Greenwood.
-Mrs. Ring subsequently donates the fee to the Town of Greenwood which operates the undeveloped Maggie’s Nature Park at the site.
+Margaret Ring of Greenwood donates an 86-acre conservation easement on her land near South Pond in Greenwood.
+Mrs. Ring subsequently donates the fee to the Town of Greenwood which maintains the extensive trail network Maggie’s Nature Park.

 February 25, 2005